Rogue Shakespeare®

 Nominated for an Amnesty International Award 2008

-New World Order, Smith’s only one-man verse play, performed, directed and produced by Smith, was nominated for The Amnesty International Freedom of Expression Award 2008 and received nothing but glowing 4 and 5-star reviews when Smith debuted it at the 2008 Edinburgh Festival Fringe at The Gilded Balloon.
+New World Order, Smith’s only one-man verse play, written, performed, directed and produced by Smith, was nominated for The Amnesty International Freedom of Expression Award 2008 and received nothing but glowing 4 and 5-star reviews when Smith debuted it at the 2008 Edinburgh Festival Fringe at The Gilded Balloon.

 ★★★★★